gasleakdetector_web_logo

 encodeCommand method of VFilter class

-The encodeCommand(…) static method encodes action command for VFilter remote control.
+The encodeCommand(…) static method encodes an action command for VFilter remote control.
 To control any video filter remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the VFilter class contains static methods for encoding the control command.
-The VFilter class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). encodeCommand(…) designed to encode COMMAND (action command).
+The VFilter class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). encodeCommand(…) is designed to encode a COMMAND (action command).
 Method declaration:

 static void encodeCommand(uint8_t* data, int& size, VFilterCommand id);